HendersonAlec2212/Mtg_Tips/README.md

         EX:
         Imagine a bullet traveling towards a person wearing a kevlar vest.
-        The bullet is the creature with trample, the vest is the blocking creature, and the person wearing the vest is the defending player.
+        The bullet is the creature with trample, the vest is the blocking creature, and the person the vest is the defending player.

         Any force not absorbed by the vest will travel into the person wearing it, causing harm.
 That's Trample.